 Regional Cajun and Creole race interests and feminism mark Chopin’s writing style.
 Specifically The Awakening is recommended for its frank approach to sexual themes.
 The main character leaves her marriage to have an affair.
 It was shocking for the times and received much criticism.
 Desiree’s Baby focuses on matters of race and moralism.

 An Indian American author, born in London and raised in Rhode Island.
 She highlights the immigrant experience, the clash of cultures and assimilation, and the poignant, tangled ties between generations.

 After resigning from her job as a professor at a university in Tehran due to repressive policies, the author secretly gathered seven female students to read forbidden Western classics every week in her home.
 She wrote about it in Reading Lolita in Tehran: A Memoir in Books.
 Celebrate our freedom of education and learn about the desperation of these women to learn.

-Good Books About Women:
+Some other Good Books About Women:

 The author originally traveled to Afghanistan to offer humanitarian aid.
 Soon, she learned she could create an extraordinary community of women by empowering them through the art of beauty.

 This novel challenged the sexual morals of late Victorian England.
 The themes and events certainly offer many discussion opportunities.

 The main character’s voice is silenced.
 She is only able to express herself when she cooks.
 Esquivel employs magical realism and writes like a screenplay.
 Setting is turn-of-the-century Mexico.